 State of Washington Classified Job Specification

 JUVENILE REHABILITATION PROGRAM MANAGER

-Works with administrators, providers and community agencies to assess resources; compiles and interprets data for reports to regional administrator; assists in producing program evaluations;
+Maintains agency and interagency communication on treatment, management and policies to meet facility objectives; Works with administrators, providers and community agencies to assess resources; compiles and interprets data for reports to regional administrator; assists in producing program evaluations;

-Participates in searches for escapees; de-escalates crisis situations and assists in breaking up physical altercations between youths; serves as officer of the day (OD) on a rotational basis;
+Participates in searches for absconders; de-escalates crisis situations and assists in breaking up physical altercations between youth; serves as officer of the day or

 Screens court referrals for appropriateness; reviews computer referrals to screen referrals from other facilities for appropriate placement of youth and makes necessary changes;

 Serves as Intake Coordinator; intake paperwork to include history, medical and other needs and housing assignment for youth; distributes paperwork to appropriate personnel;

 Provide oversight of youth and young adult community accountability, mandatory agreements and public safety requirements;